 The last catch, which I’ll also mention in Features, is the cPanel license.
 For GoDaddy, it’s a $1/mo upsell.
 For InMotion, it’s included.
 If you are planning on using cPanel (the industry standard backend), then that tips the price back to InMotion.

 What is truly limiting is the number of databases that you are limited to.
-Databases are what stores the information that runs your website.
-For example, if you use WordPress to power you website, each install uses its own database.
+Databases are what store the information that runs your website.
+For example, if you use WordPress to power your website, each install uses its own database.
 Unless you are uploading raw HTML files (and I hope you’re not), then the number of databases allowed is what you should look at.

 InMotion and GoDaddy both mix and match on their 2 cheapest tiers.
 I could really get into specifics and scenarios, but basically, if you have a few websites planned, then InMotion and GoDaddy will both be fine.

 Second, the “hidden” feature that I always check is how much PHP they give you.
-The reason I look at this is because many, many people run their website off a PHP-based CMS…in other words, the programming language that powers the software that powers your website (ie, WordPress is a PHP-based CMS).
+The reason I look at this is that many, many people run their website off a PHP-based CMS.
+In other words, the programming language that powers the software that powers your website (ie, WordPress is a PHP-based CMS).

 First, money-back guarantees.
 They both offer them, but in my (and others) experience – GoDaddy does 45-day, while InMotion offers a 90-day guarantee.

-Second, GoDaddy does not do backups.
-InMotion does free weekly backups which are available for free as well.
+Second, GoDaddy does not do free automated backups.
+InMotion does free automated backups which are available for free as well.
 Now – you should be doing your own website backups, so this should be moot.
 However, things happen (like hitting delete while backing things up…speaking from experience).
 So it’s always good to have a safety net – especially one that you don’t have to pay for.

 InMotion vs. GoDaddy on features?
 If you are only planning a couple websites or less, then InMotion wins by far.
 If you are going to need a good many separate websites (for clients, events, etc) – GoDaddy’s unlimited features on their Unlimited plan might be a better fit for you, though you should read on to the end for other, better alternatives than GoDaddy.